Skip to content

 World Series MVP

-While there is an MVP awarded for both the AL and NL based on season-long accomplishment, there is one awarded based solely on the performance within a World Series.
+While there is an MVP awarded for both the AL and NL based on season-long accomplishment, there is one awarded based solely on the performance within a World Series, meaning that only one player wins the award each year.

 Gold Glove

-The first of two medal and alliteration-based awards is the Gold Glove.
-This is awarded to players who excel in the field.
+The first of two position-based awards is the Gold Glove, given to the best fielder at each position.

 Whether that be making diving stops at third base or leaping over the wall to rob a home run in the outfield, these fielders are the ones that fill up the highlight reels and make those famous ‘Web Gems’ plays.